-- 5. Arts One unit or set of competencies which may include, but is not limited to, courses in Visual Arts and General Music; and - 6.
-Computer Education Science or World Language One unit or set of competencies of computer technology science, whether taught at a high school or a technology center school, including computer programming, hardware and business computer applications, such as word processing, databases, spreadsheets and graphics, shall address the Oklahoma Academic Standards for Computer Science, excluding keyboarding or, typing, computer or web graphic design, and computer applications such as word processing and presentations courses, or one unit or set of competencies of foreign world or non-English language. - E. 1.
+- e. other social studies courses with content and/or rigor equal to or above United States History, United States Government, and Oklahoma History; - 5.
+Arts One unit or set of competencies which may include, but is not limited to, courses in Visual Arts and General Music; and - 6.
+Computer Education Science or World Language One unit or set of competencies of computer technology science, whether taught at a high school or a technology center school, including computer programming, hardware and business computer applications, such as word processing, databases, spreadsheets and graphics, minimally addressing Level I standards as defined in the Oklahoma Academic Standards for Computer Science, excluding keyboarding or, typing, computer or web graphic design, and computer applications such as word processing and presentations courses, or one unit or set of competencies of foreign world or non-English language. - E. 1.
 In addition to the curriculum requirements of either subsection B or D of this section, in order to graduate from a public high school accredited by the State Board of Education students shall complete the requirements for a personal financial literacy passport as set forth in the Passport to Financial Literacy Act and any additional course requirements or recommended elective courses as may be established by the State Board of Education and the district school board.
 School districts shall strongly encourage students to complete two units or sets of competencies of foreign world languages and two units or sets of competencies of physical and health education.